maxtuno/PEQNP/README.md

 The PEQNP System its a automatic CNF encoder and SAT Solver for General Constrained Diophantine Equations and NP-Complete Problems, full integrated with Python 3.

-# SLIME 4
+# SLIME X
-A Free World Class High Performance SAT Solver
+Simple: The Best SAT Solver on The Planet.

 # HESS
-Hyper Expoential Space Sorting an Universal Black Box Optimizer
+Hyper Exponential Space Sorting an Universal Black Box Optimizer.

 # DEIDOS COVENANT
 A extremely fast algorithm to get all solutions of a Sum Subset Problem.